 Age can also play a factor.
 Younger drivers convicted of a DUI will experience a more significant increase in insurance prices than an older driver.
-Your credit score and other factors can also play a role in the price of car insurance after a DUI.
+Your credit score and other factors can also play a role in the cost of car insurance after a DUI.

 SR-22 Proof of Insurance

 Most DUI or DWI offenders will require an SR-22 form.
-You can get this form after your 30 or 90 day suspension is complete.
+You can get this form after your 30 or 90-day suspension is complete.

-An SR-22 proof of insurance form is a form that your insurance company is required to file with your state’s DMV to verify that you have valid insurance coverage.
+An SR-22 Proof of Insurance form is a form that your insurance company is required to file with your state’s DMV to verify that you have valid insurance coverage.

 DUIs Will Cost You Approximately $10,000